FlandreScarlet1/Canadarm-Continued/README.md

 # Canadarm-Continued
 Credit goes towards Jeast85 even though hes long long for making the Canadarm: https://github.com/Jeast85/Canadarm

-Changes on all the parts of the canadarm will be made to be up to date with Infernal Robotics
+Changes on all the parts of the canadarm will be made to be up to date with Infernal Robotics and Kerbal Space Program